220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/Week-2-SQL/Weerk2Notes.md

 - multiple statements can be encapsulated as one operation that
 - either entirely succeeds or takes no effect at all.
 - BEGIN TRANSACTION, COMMIT, ROLLBACK, SAVE TRANSACTION
+- TCL Manages changes by which type of statements
 - A [transaction] is a single unit of work.
 If a transaction is successful, all of the data modifications made during the transaction are committed and become a permanent part of the database.
 If a transaction encounters errors and must be canceled or rolled back, then all of the data modifications are erased.
+- TCL Manages changes made by the DML

 ## Transaction - ACID

 - [Atomicity] - means that a transaction either fully completes or not at all.
 It cannot be left in the middle in an inconsistent state

 - [Consistency] - ensures that a transaction will always bring the database from one consistent state to another.